mikeraynham/wildaboutpilates/_posts/2018-06-18-pilates-for-netballers.md

     alt="Photo of people playing netball"
 %}

-I'm passionate about improving sport performance, preventing injuries, and rehabilitating athletes.
+I'm passionate about improving sports performance, preventing injuries, and rehabilitating athletes.
 I have created a fun and challenging one hour Pilates class, designed to target the key areas that I believe have an impact on our performance on the court.
 This one-off class will give attendees a full body work-out; test their balance and control; and stretch, strengthen and mobilise the body.

 ## Class Features